Working in Professional Sports: Job Titles with a Master’s Degree in Sport Management

 You could waste a lot of time chasing unpaid internships, taking jobs in the ticket office, and volunteering at events trying to make industry connections.

-A better approach is examining which professional sports degree program is right for you, like an M.S. in Sport Management, thoroughly researching the job you want, and developing a solid game plan that builds out the educational and career milestones needed to succeed in working for a sports team.
+A better approach is examining which professional sports degree program is right for you, like an master’s in sport management, thoroughly researching the job you want, and developing a solid game plan that builds out the educational and career milestones needed to succeed in working for a sports team.

 When you’re thinking about a role in the professional sport industry or figuring out how to get a job with a sports team, consider the following job titles, descriptions and salary ranges.*